freeradical13/freeradical13.github.io/index.md

 One of the microscope lenses will have a built-in [ocular micrometer][] that shows a ruled scale with 100 divisions.
 These divisions have a different length depending on total magnification: 40X = 25 microns, 100X = 10 microns, 400X = 2.5 microns, 1000X = 1 micron.

+A [confocal microscope][] uses point illumination to detect a small portion of a sample and this is repeated at different depths and points to create a 2D or 3D picture.

 An [electron microscope][] (EM) focuses a beam of electrons through a substance onto a surface and use a magnetic field to have a similar effect as the bending of light in a light microscope.
 Typically, electron microscopes have a magnification up to 1000,000X.
 Electron microscopes cannot resolve substances less than ~2nm.

 A [scanning electron microscope][] (SEM) focuses a beam of electrons on a substance and detects the interaction of atoms of the substance with the electron beam to create a 3D view.